ptxd/A-Curated-List-Of-World-Model-Resources/README.md

 > **"The essence of intelligence is the ability to predict the future."**

-A curated "Zero-to-Hero" roadmap and collection of resources for building **World Models**—AI systems that learn an internal simulation of their environment to reason, plan, and act.
+A curated roadmap and collection of resources for building **World Models**—AI systems that learn an internal simulation of their environment to reason, plan, and act.
 This repository covers the evolution from foundational RNN-based models to modern Diffusion and Transformer-based Foundation World Models.